Explik/diybirdyapp/tools/manage-languages.py/README.md

 The overview page shows a list of the available languages in the backend including name, abbriviation and ID.

 ### Create/update Languages
 The "Create/Update Languages" page allows you to add new languages or modify existing ones.
-You can specify the language name, abbreviation, and other relevant details.
+You can specify the language name, isoCode, and other relevant details.

 Usage:
 1. Select the language to edit or choose to create a new language